-Top Tips To Keep Your Rabbit Healthy
+How To Keep Your Rabbit Healthy & Happy

-If you are considering getting a rabbit for a pet, or have one already, read on for the top things you need to consider to keep your rabbit healthy.
+If you are considering getting a rabbit for a pet, or have one already, read on for the top things you need to consider to keep your rabbit healthy and happy.

 Your pet needs to start with 2 vaccines a month apart, then annual boosters to ensure adequate immunity.

 Keeping your rabbit as a house pet only and using mosquito netting around their hutch can help prevent this disease.

 Fleas, Mites & Lice

 Products such as Advocate, Advantage and Revolution applied as per the label can prevent this (don’t use Frontline).

-They require a high fibre diet with minimal carbohydrate and protein.
-It is best to feed a diet consisting of:
+They require a high fibre diet with minimal carbohydrates and protein.

 - 70% quality Timothy grass hay (not lucerne)